thefuriouscoder/mobusi-test-back/README.md

 # Mobusi Technical Test - API Rest

 Built with Slim Framework 3 and Propel 2.
-Used Postgres 9.4 as RDBMS
+Used Postgres 9.4 as RDBMS.
+Testing with Codeception.

 * Clone this repository and change into directory.
 * composer install